fredyadriano90/Write_xUnit_Tests/docs/06-CollectionAttribute.md

 ### Collection Attribute

-This is used to share the same object instance in two or more classess
+This is used to share the same SUT instance in two or more classess

  1 - [Create a Fixture](./05-Fixture.md)